 You can set multiple conditions for a variable.
 For example, a variable in cell A1 that must be an integer less than 10.
 In that case, set two limiting conditions for A1.

-The Solver Options dialog let you select the different solver algorithms for either linear and non-linear problems and set their solving parameters.
+The Solver Options dialogue box lets you select the different solver algorithms for either linear and non-linear problems and set their solving parameters.

 Click to solve the problem with the current settings.
-The dialog settings are retained until you close the current document.
+The dialogue box settings are retained until you close the current document.

 The goal of the solver process is to find those variable values of an equation that result in an optimised value in the target cell, also named the "objective".
 You can choose whether the value in the target cell should be a maximum, a minimum, or approaching a given value.

 The initial variable values are inserted in a rectangular cell range that you enter in the By changing cells box.

 You can define a series of limiting conditions that set constraints for some cells.
 For example, you can set the constraint that one of the variables or cells must not be bigger than another variable, or not bigger than a given value.
 You can also define the constraint that one or more variables must be integers (values without decimals), or binary values (where only 0 and 1 are allowed).

 Regardless whether you use DEPS or SCO, you start by going to parameters.and set the Cell to be optimised, the direction to go (minimisation, maximisation) and the cells to be modified to reach the goal.
 Then you go to the Options and specify the solver to be used and if necessary adjust the according